Working with Activeboard widgets

 This icon Set up a data source article.appears on widgets whose source query is not optimized, that is to say, a data source has not been defined from the source query of the widget.
 To optimize the widget performance, copy the widget source query and generate a data source from it.
 The data source will be automatically used in the widgets that are fed with that query.
 Learn how to generate a data source in the

 - Even though your query is optimized with a data source, you may still see the icon in your widgets.
 This happens when the date range set for the Activeboard is not within the data source time range.
 For example, if your data source start date is February 15, 2019 and you set your Activeboard time range to 01/01/2019 - 01/30/2019, your widgets will show the icon.

-- Note that the icon will never appear when you select a period of time less than one hour for your Activeboard or widget, even though your widget query is optimized.
+- Note that the icon will never appear when you select a period of time of less than one hour for your Activeboard or widget, even though your widget query is optimized.